astra-timinikey/eekhue-core/index.md

 ---
 layout: homepage
-title: "Inner Cosmos Explorer"
+title: "Explore The Cosmos Within"
 description: "Discover your Self.
 Explore your Shadow.
 Grow your Persona.
-Navigate your Inner Cosmos."
+Navigate your the Cosmos Within."
-hero_title: "Inner Cosmos Theory"
+hero_title: "Cosmos Within Theory"
 hero_subtitle: "A gamified journey through your inner universe."
 pill: "🔬 New Theory"
 closing_note: "Explore, gain XP, and unlock the secrets of your cosmos."